Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

 Changing values before building
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Its possible with zBuilder to to inspect and modify the contents of the builder before you actually build.
+It's possible to inspect and modify the contents of the builder before you actually build.
-For example, maybe you are in a specific shot and want to build a setup with a value different than what was saved on disk.
+For example, maybe you are in a specific shot and want to build a Ziva rig with a value different than what was saved on disk.
 A common use case is to change the start frame of the Ziva solver based on the shot environment.
-Lets try doing that.
+Let's try doing that.

 Build the Anatomical Arm demo again and retrieve the scene.